eferri65/Getting-and-Cleaning-Data/Codebook.md

 4. All the rows contain different observations

 Some examples of why the variables have a built-in recepi:

--all the variable names have a `t` or an `f` the beginning, distinguishing bewteen the time or frequency domain -the feature name follows immediately the prefix `t` or `f` -the measurement type (example: mean() or std()) always follows the variable name -when applicable, the variable names terminates with X or Y or Z to specify the axial direction of the signal
+* all the variable names have a `t` or an `f` the beginning, distinguishing bewteen the time or frequency domain
+* the feature name follows immediately the prefix `t` or `f`
+* the measurement type (example: mean() or std()) always follows the variable name
+* when applicable, the variable names terminates with X or Y or Z to specify the axial direction of the signal

 Now, I do not know if the data is correct, i.e. if the values are meaningful.
 I checked there are no N/A's with `sapply(tt_subset_summary , function(x)all(is.na(x)))`